BiPositive Podcast Interviewed Me. This is What We Talked About!

 Before the Queer lady business panel started, I saw Shannan Leigh Reeve, who had been in the previous panel.
 I absolutely loved I Hate Tommy Finch, so I asked for a quick picture.
 I was not expecting so much friendliness (not because of Shannan but because I was not sure how guests would react to press) but she was so cool!
 She asked for my name, which I was not expecting at all.

 This, however, reminded me of one of my ClexaCon missions.
-I wanted to make a compilation of the ClexaCon guests pronouncing (or mispronouncing) my name, as I always have such a hard time introducing myself in the States, and use it in my YouTube channel trailer.
+I wanted to make a compilation of the ClexaCon guests pronouncing (or mispronouncing) my name.
+After all, I always have such a hard time introducing myself in the States.
+I wanted to use this compilation as my YouTube channel trailer.
 She was extremely helpful (and you can watch the result above).

 I also saw Lily Richards from Twenty the web series but there was no more time to talk to her.
 Actually, I saw her a couple of times at ClexaCon but every single moment was inconvenient (who wants to have a conversation in the restrooms?) so I ended up not talking to her, boohoo.